ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Gary Scowcroft
     jobtitle: Technical Sales Engineer
     bio: >-
-      With an impressive 40 years of experience in wire and cable assemblies, Gary knows a lot!
+      Gary joined ASL in has an impressive 40 years of experience in wire and cable assemblies, Gary knows a lot!
 Since joining ASL 5 years ago, he has transformed the way we win new business, ensuring that the transition is seamless and that we have built strong partnerships with customers.\

       \